globaltrashchic/Summative-Presentation/README.md

 ![Last Poster](https://github.com/globaltrashchic/One-Tweet/blob/master/Snow2.png)

-And my last poster was fill in text in the Question Mark and I choose the color purple because it is one of my favourite colors.
+And my last poster is, I fill in the text in a Question Mark and I choose the color purple because it combines the calm stability of blue and the fierce energy of red.
+The color purple is often associated with royalty, nobility, luxury, power, and independance.

-## **Thank you for listening to my Summative Presentation and Hope You Enjoyed It.**
+# **Thank you**

+## **Hope you enjoy it.••